alexs2112/TerminalHero/README.md

   - We probably just don't need the EffectFactory lol
 - Rename draw_sprite to draw_from_rect, rename draw_creature to draw_sprite, handle dest coords better
 - Separate combat log from dialogue log for recording history
+- Tidy up places where World is referenced now that it is decoupled from Game
+- Support multiple files to save and load from